 All sessions will be recorded and you will receive the recordings the next business day.

-Our annual symposium will have the most illustrious list of speakers ever!
+Our annual symposium will have the most illustrious group of speakers ever!

 Starting the day will be Tom Coward, head gardener at Gravetye Manor, former home and garden of one of the most influential garden writers of his generation, William Robinson.
 The topic of Tom’s presentation is “William Robinson: The Wild Gardener and his Legacy.”
 Previously, Tom was the assistant head gardener for Sir Paul McCartney and assistant head gardener at Great Dixter, where he assisted Fergus Garrett with the management of the garden.

 Thomas Rainer, a landscape architect, teacher, and author living in Washington D.C.
 He will speak on “Translating the Wild.”
 Thomas, a leading voice in ecological landscape design, has designed landscapes for Arlington National Cemetery, the Philadelphia International Airport, The New York Botanical Garden, as well as over one hundred gardens from Maine to Florida.
 He is the co-author of the award-winning book Planting in a Post-Wild World.